 Innovations in machine learning ('big data') have created many engineering breakthroughs from real time voice recognition to automatic categorization (and in some cases production) of news stories.
 Since these techniques are at their essence novel ways to work with data, they should also have implications for social science.
-This course explores the intersection of machine learning and social science and aims to answer a few questions about these new techniques: (i) How do they work and what kinds of statistical guarantees can be made about their performance?
-Read more about Economics 2150: Machine Learning in Econometrics: Prediction, Estimation, and Big Data
+This course explores the intersection of machine learning and social science and aims to answer a few questions about these new techniques: (i) How do they work and what kinds of statistical guarantees can be made about their performance? (ii) How can they be used to Read more about Economics 2150: Machine Learning in Econometrics: Prediction, Estimation, and Big Data

 Large data sets, combined with advances in "data science", have generated new insights into complex empirical phenomena.
 We explore how these developments can be transformative for clinical medicine, and for human health and well-being.
 Since human judgment is at the core of medicine, we draw on insights from behavioral science to explore human decision making and understanding of medicine.
 We develop the implications of these concepts for health policy and for clinical topics such as cause of death, complications and aging.
 Read more about Economics 1160: Data Science and Behavioral Economics: Application to Systems Medicine

 Explores economic and psychological models of human behavior.
 Topics include bounded rationality, intertemporal choice, decision making under uncertainty, inference, choice heuristics, and social preferences.
 Economic applications include asset pricing, corporate finance, macroeconomics, labor, development, and industrial organization.